marsunique/MillionSongClassification/workingPlan.md

 ##Overview
 ###Language(s) we are using

-We will be using Java and Python
+We will be using Java and Python *and tensorflow and...??*

 ###Data set we are using
 * http://labrosa.ee.columbia.edu/millionsong/